microsoft/verona/docs/internal/compiler-steps.md

 The parser is responsible for:
 * Understanding how to navigate directory structures to include all reachable code
-* Recognising foreign calls and trigger parsing of foreing code
+* Recognising foreign calls and trigger parsing of foreign code
 * Check syntax and semantic correctness of all sources
 * Parse the code as one meta-module and emit A-normal form AST for the next stage